 For more than 150 years, the Institute has married teaching with engineering and scientific studies—and produced an unending stream of world-changing advancements.
 These innovations translate the novel discoveries of basic research to products and infrastructure used by ordinary people in everyday life.

-Here are a few of the accomplishments from this decade:
+Here are a few of the accomplishments from the past decade:

 - 2013—Developing a new steelmaking process that produces no emissions other than pure oxygen

 - 2014—Designing a new paper strip diagnostic test to rapidly diagnose Ebola viral hemorrhagic fevers like Ebola

 - 2015—Designing the bandage of the future: a gel-like material that can incorporate tiny drug-delivering channels that release medicine in response to changes in skin temperature and light up if medicine is running low

 - 2016—Recording the first direct detection of gravitational waves reaching the Earth (in collaboration with Caltech and others around the world), confirming Albert Einstein’s prediction from 100 years ago

 - 2017—Adapting a CRISPR protein that targets RNA rather than DNA, for use as a rapid, inexpensive, highly sensitive diagnostic tool with the potential to transform research and global public health

 - 2018—Developing the first-ever plane that relies on a powerful flow of ions instead of moving parts to generate thrust and propel the plane over a sustained, steady flight, thus eliminating the need for fossil fuels

 - 2019—Designing an affordable, easy-to-use handheld sensor that can indicate the presence of bacterial contaminants in food in seconds